 He acted at the Wardof Astoria and worked in company of his wife in the circuits of theater RKO and Lowe State.
 Also, the Britos were the attraction in "El Chico (The Boy)", next to the dancers Antonio and Catalina Cansino, parents of the great movie star: Rita Hayworth.

-Dorothy Caruso, widow of the inmortal Enrico Caruso, in a private interview she had the occasion of hearing Brito singing and she was overwhelmed with his voice.
+Dorothy Caruso, widow of the immortal Enrico Caruso, in a private interview she had the occasion of hearing Brito singing and she was overwhelmed with his voice.
 Brito studied with Serafini, who urged him to quit the popular songs and to study the vocal technique, music, languages, etc. But Brito could not do it due to the familiar obligations that he had contracted.
-The natural dowries of Brito allowed him to use an extensive texture of baritone who sometimes reached the tones of tenor.
+The natural dowries of Brito allowed him to use an extensive texture of baritone, that sometimes reached the tones of tenor.

-Just like " La Virgen Morena (the Brown Virgin)", Brito achieved great successes in Spain with "Katiuska", "Luisa Fernanda", " La del Soto del Parral (The one Parral Grove)", "El Cantar del Arriero (The Carrier Singing)", " La del Manojo de Rosas (The one of the Handful of Roses)", " El Asombro de Damasco (the Astonishment of Damascus", and mainly with " Los Gavilanes (the Sparrow hawks)".
+Just like " La Virgen Morena (the Brown Virgin)", Brito achieveed great successes in Spain with "Katiuska", "Luisa Fernanda", " La del Soto del Parral (The one Parral Grove)", "El Cantar del Arriero (The Carrier Singing)", " La del Manojo de Rosas (The one of the Handful of Roses)", " El Asombro de Damasco (the Astonishment of Damascus", and mainly with " Los Gavilanes (the Sparrowhawks)".

 Eduardo Brito was persecuted by the wars: first it was the Spanish civil war and soon World War II.
 With his wife and her sister-in-law Kuki Bobadilla, he embarked in Amberes for going to Dominican Republic.
 They arrived at the country on July 23, 1937.

 The next trip would be to Puerto Rico, where he always received a lot of affection.
 From there they went to New York, where they appeared in the Roxy, Radio City and other establishments.